castedo/cnest/docs/what-are-nest-containers.md

 ### Persistent

-Containers are usually non-persistent and used for service running in the background.
+Containers are usually non-persistent and used for services running in the background.
 But for interactive shell sessions, it is convenient to let the contained file system persist across process termination and reboots, by default.